 This yoga for pelvic health workshop was full of great information, including an overview of

 basic pelvic anatomy (complete with a musculoskeletal model of the pelvic floor).
-And not yoga for pelvic health - when sex hurts there is hopeonly did we spend time in actual yoga practice, we received specific instruction on various poses that are good for pelvic health.
+And not only did we spend time in actual yoga practice, we received specific instruction on various poses that are good for pelvic health.
 Casie walked us through the details of how to do these poses correctly, and considering pelvic floor conditions such as hypertonic pelvic floor muscles (like me!) and hypotonic pelvic floor muscles (where the muscles are too weak).
 Continue reading

 The Mind-Body-Spirit Connection at a local support group